 \subsection{Relation between characteristic time $\tau$ and erosion rate $\kappa$}

 Next we investigate the size contribution of the capsule to the release parameter $\tau$ for different erosion rates.
-In particular this information is useful for understanding the interplay role of membrane erosion and drug diffusion on the drug release process, and its role on creating a crossover region.
-Before starting, it should be stressed that as we are dealing with an out of equilibrium mesoscopic system and that, considering this, the observed crossover regions are not expected to occur concomitantly for $b$ and $\tau$ release parameters.
-Nevertheless, while increasing the system size it should be reasonable to expect that crossover signature in $\tau$ becomes closer to the those obtained for $b$.
+In particular, this information is useful for understanding the interplay role of membrane erosion and drug diffusion on the drug release process, and its role in creating a crossover region.
+Before starting, it should be stressed that as we are dealing with an out-of-equilibrium mesoscopic system and that, considering this, the observed crossover regions are not expected to occur concomitantly for the $b$ and $\tau$ release parameters.
+Nevertheless, while increasing the system size, it should be reasonable to expect that crossover signature in $\tau$ becomes closer to the those obtained for $b$.

-Insights on the scaling behavior of $\tau$ with the capsule length can be obtained if one notes that the stochastic diffusion of the drug molecules inside the capsule satisfy:
+Insights on the scaling behavior of $\tau$ with the capsule length can be obtained if one notes that the stochastic diffusion of the drug molecules inside the capsule satisfies:

-where $\left< r^2 \right >$ is the drug mean square displacement, $d$ the system dimension, $D_0$ the diffusion coefficient of the drug inside the capsule, and $t$ the time~\cite{Salinas:book}.
+for long times, with $\left< r^2 \right >$ the drug mean square displacement, $d$ the system dimension, $D_0$ the diffusion coefficient of the drug inside the capsule, and $t$ the time~\cite{Salinas:book, oliveira19}.

 For a diffusion controlled devices, where erosion is faster than diffusion ($\kappa \gg \kappa_c $), the characteristic time $\tau$ will be mostly determined by the previous equation, scaling with the capsule size $L$ as $\tau = a L^2$, with $a = 1/(2dD_0)$.
-On the other hand, for erosion controlled devices, where erosion is much slower than diffusion ($\kappa \ll \kappa_c$), becoming a limiting step for drug release, the characteristic time for drug release $\tau$ is expected to follow the trend presented by the membrane behavior and is expected to scale linearly with the size of the device $L$ ( $\tau \sim a L$).
+On the other hand, for erosion controlled devices, where erosion is much slower than diffusion ($\kappa \ll \kappa_c$), becoming a limiting step for drug release, the characteristic time for drug release $\tau$ is expected to follow the trend presented by the membrane behavior and is expected to scale linearly with the size of the device $L$ ($\tau \sim a L$).